tyukiand/coalescentSimulation/README.md

     scala coalescentSimulation.scala --help

-Consult the comments and the help to find out how to run experiments and what options are available.
+Consult the comments and the help to find out how to run the experiments and what options are available.